All Episodes

 Horowitz, these people have lawyers.

-The lawyers are being cautious, the the defense lawyers, and that's why it's taking a long time.
+The lawyers are being cautious, the defense lawyers, and that's why it's taking a long time.

-But you gotta say the final product of what Harwood's put forward on both these issues has been very, very well done.
+But you've got to say the final product of what Horowitz was put forward on both these issues has been very, very well done.

-Well, again, how it just how long like for example tonight I I'm gonna put up on the TV on on television, I'm gonna put up the names of people that I think should be under investigation and what the crimes are that I think that the new attorney general should be investigating.
+Like, for example, tonight I'm going to put up on the TV, on television, I'm going to put up the names of people that I think should be under investigation and what the crimes are that I think that the new attorney general should be investigating.

-And I'm worried that if he doesn't do his job completely, that you know, there's a real threat to equal justice in this country.
+And I'm worried that if he doesn't do his job completely, that there's a real threat to equal justice in this country.

 Nobody could have gotten away with or gotten the exoneration.